mTurner-beepboop/t2fa_project/presentation/readme.md

 # Presentation

-Include your presentation slides here.
-You should include the slides in the original format you authored them in (e.g. PowerPoint, Keynote), *and* a `pdf` version of the slides.
-Any necessary videos, audio, images, figures, etc. should be present.
+This folder is structures as follows

+* `/images/` Stores all of the images and videos used in the presentation within an .zip archive due to storage limitations
+* `/slides/` Stores both the pdf and ppt version of the presentation